 Good morning Mr., Mrs., Miss, Ms. ________ (cooperating teacher last name here),

 I am _______(your first and last name) and I am a _______ education major at _____(College/University).
-As a (freshman, sophomore, junior, senior), we are required to obtain hours in the field.
-This is such an exciting part of my learning journey as I get to apply to see what I have been learning in the classroom.
+As (first-year, second-year students, juniors, or seniors), we are required to obtain hours in the field.
+It's an exciting part of my learning journey as I get to apply to see what I have been learning in the classroom.

-I am emailing to inquire about any opportunities to work with you this semester in your classroom as a part of the field experience.
+I am inquiring about an opportunity to work with you this semester.
+As a part of a field experience class.
 Here are some details about my field placement:

 My placement begins _______ and ends ________.

-During this field, I am required to ______(list all field requirements here, for example, teach 2 lessons, observe a specialist, interview a principal, etc).
+During this field, I am required to ______(list all field requirements here, for example, teach two lessons, observe a specialist, interview a principal, etc.).